BirdeeHub/nixCats-nvim/README.md

 ---

-#### Drawbacks:

-Some vscode debuggers are not on nixpkgs so you have to build them in customBuildsOverlay.
-Let me know when you figure it out I'm kinda a noob still.
-[How to contribute](./CONTRIBUTING.md) Mason does not work on nixOS although it does on other OS options.

-These are general nix things, not specific to this project.

----

 #### Basic usage:

 (full usage covered in included help files, accessible here and inside neovim, but much better viewed in-editor)